Programming for the 2018-2019 Year

-Co-Vice Presidents for Programming Paula Maggio and Donna Hamilton and their committee have organized this year’s events.
+Co-Vice Presidents for Programming Donna Hamilton Lee Nichols and their committee have organized this year’s events.
+TBA.

-Vocal music, drumming, artwork, traditional African dress and short remembrances from several spokespersons from the community will add to the celebratory spirit.
-Refreshments will be served in the community room after the program.
+An impromptu Diversity Choir formed for the evening from interested participants who came about an hour ahead of the program for a brief rehearsal.
+Vocal music, drumming, artwork, traditional African dress and short remembrances from several spokespersons from the community added to the celebratory spirit.
+Refreshments were served in the community room after the program.

 Thanks go to AAUW Branch President Kathy Kraus and Vice President Donna Hamilton, Second Baptist Pastor Arthur Ruffin, Fellowship Baptist Church, Claggett Middle School, Garfield Elementary School, Sharon Elementary School, Medina Mayor Dennis Hanwell, Medina Chief of Police Ed Kinney and others for their help in planning this year’s program.

-Medina County Branch hosted a January, 2018 program, “Ohio Tales of the Titanic,” featuring author Mary Ann Whitley, co-author of a book by the same name.
+Medina County Branch hosted a program on January 25, “Ohio Tales of the Titanic,” featuring author Mary Ann Whitley, co-author of a book by the same name.
 She highlighted NE Ohio connections to the passengers of the ill-fated ship as well as their links to area residents.
 A tea table, resplendent with a silver tea service and sweet samplings of tea-time treats that could have been served on the ship was set up by branch committee persons.
 Annette Miller, our “resident” antique collector and expert on jewelry and accessories of the early 20th Century, brought a display for visitors to enjoy.
 About 100 persons attended to fill the meeting rooms at the Medina Library.

 Julia Shearson, Executive Director of the Cleveland Chapter of the Council on American-Islamic Relations (CAIR), presented on “Today’s Muslim Women: Being Muslim in America” at the September branch meeting.